DowneyTung/golem/README.md

 On windows machine, make sure you have [docker](https://store.docker.com/editions/community/docker-ce-desktop-windows) and [gitbash](https://git-scm.com/download/win) installed and configured properly to run the test.

-The easiest way to start experiencing the automation framework is through building the test automation framework using docker.
+The easiest way to start experiencing the automation framework is building the test automation framework using docker.

 **Run a Test From Console**

-git clone the porject and checkout development branch
+git clone the porject and checkout H5G branch
 ```
 git clone git@github.com:DowneyTung/golem.git
 cd golem